Handbook | March 2023

 Handbook: GHG emissions reporting

-Our new guide explains the measurement and reporting of GHG emissions through the lens of the Greenhouse Gas Protocol.
+Our guide explains the measurement and reporting of GHG emissions through the lens of the Greenhouse Gas Protocol.

 This handbook provides an introductory explanation of GHG emissions reporting and is written for finance professionals who are more familiar with financial reporting and generally accepted accounting principles.
 As such, we explain concepts in a way that we think will be the most understandable for you, our audience.